wp-plugins/wp-accessibility/readme.txt

 * Strip title attributes from images inserted into content.
 * Remove redundant title attributes from page lists, category lists, and archive menus.
 * Add post titles to standard "read more" links.
-* Fix some accessibility issues in the WordPress admin styles
+* Address some accessibility issues in the WordPress admin styles

 Accessibility Tools built into WP Accessibility: